-Yes, once documentation has been cleared by the Dean of Career and Technical Education, the CWEE Facilitator will store all documentation in the Career and Technical Education department for a minimum of five years in order to be in compliance with Title V regulations.
+Yes, once documentation has been cleared by the Dean of Career and Workforce Education, the WEE Facilitator will store all documentation in the Career and Workforce Education Division for a minimum of five years in order to be in compliance with Title V regulations.

-Do students register for Cooperative Work Experience/Internship courses the same way they would for any other credit course?
+Do students register for Work Experience/Internship courses the same way they would for any other credit course?